gantsign/development-environment/README.md

 Website: https://code.visualstudio.com

-Similar to Atom, fewer plugins available but gernerally more polished for the languages that it does support.
-It also has excelent built-in Git support.
+Similar to Atom, fewer plugins available but generally more polished for the languages that it does support.
+It also has excellent built-in Git support.

 ![Visual Studio Code editor window](docs/images/visual-studio-code.png)